Anthrocon/www/content/Events/dance-competition/index.md

 <--->

 **Anthrocon 2025** will be using online video submissions to qualify for the Main Event.
-For group performances, there will be an option to do the audition in-person (more information below).

 - [Competition Format & Rules](#competition-format)
 - [Submit your audition](#ready-to-submit-your-audition)